 Not all road trips need to last weeks, or days even.
 The Atlantic Road in Norway is just a little over 8km long and can be easily completed in a day (with time to spare for a picnic!)

-It’s no secret that Norway has some drop-dead gorgeous views and every single bit of the Atlantic Road lives up to Norway’s hype, especially as it takes you right out to the edge of the ocean.
-In fact, the Atlantic Road has earned itself the moniker of the World’s Most Beautiful Car Journey.
+It’s no secret that Norway has some drop-dead gorgeous views, and every single bit of the Atlantic Road lives up to Norway’s hype, especially as it takes you right out to the edge of the ocean.
+In fact, the Atlantic Road has earned itself the moniker of the World’s Most Beautiful Car Journey — clearly a must-do activity while in Norway.

 Starting in Kårvåg and ending in Vevang, it covers the west coast of Norway.
 Expect to be blown away by the sights of snow-capped mountains in the distance, and the never-ending view of the Atlantic Ocean stretching into the horizon.
 The road itself is also an experience—it almost feels like a roller coaster with its undulating bridges.